-These "Tuscan Alps" started attracting tourists' attention in the second half of the nineteenth century, the age which pioneered the conquest of the Apuan peaks, driving numerous explorers to scramble up inaccessible mountain paths and steep rock faces, From 1865 onwards, in concurrence with Italy's capital Florence, the climbing enterprises turned to the Apuan mountains for a number of reasons, namely: the difficulty of the ascents, the area's accessibility, the allure of their unique landscape, but also the scientific curiosity and the industrial interest for their underground geo-resources.
+These "Tuscan Alps" started attracting tourists' attention in the second half of the nineteenth century, the age which pioneered the conquest of the Apuan peaks, driving numerous explorers to scramble up inaccessible mountain paths and steep rock faces.
+From 1865 onwards, in concurrence with Italy's capital Florence, the climbing enterprises turned to the Apuan mountains for a number of reasons, namely: the difficulty of the ascents, the area's accessibility, the allure of their unique landscape, but also the scientific curiosity and the industrial interest for their underground geo-resources.
 The Italian Alpine Club's Florence branch, the second body of its kind to be founded in Italy (1868), has always focused on the Apuan mountains as the main centre for its activities.
-Its first members included not only mountaineers of great renown (Giordano, Corona, Rimini, etc.), but also famous geologists (Cocchi, De Stefani, Marinelli, etc.) and Fabbricotti, marble entrepreneurs (Del Medico, Dalgas, Simi, etc.).
+Its first members included not only mountaineers of great renown (Giordano, Corona, Rimini, etc.), but also famous geologists (Cocchi, De Stefani, Marinelli, etc.) and great marble entrepreneurs (Del Medico, Fabbricotti, Dalgas, Simi, etc.).
 Anglo-Saxon travellers/explorers/mountain climbers such as Budden, Freshfield and Tuckett also played an important role in promoting the Apuan mountains which became their second homeland.
 They helped spread the word about these mountains beyond their national borders, as they constituted a compulsory part of the Tuscan leg of the Grand Tour.

 Since the early 1900s, the noble and upper middle class families not just from Tuscany but from other regions as well, have got to know the Apuan Alps by following a persistent and seductive echo which accompanied them through the valleys, up to the most exposed paths of the mountain range.
 The flow of visitors with an interest in mountain climbing has been consistent up until today for the high grades of difficulty of the Apuan peaks despite their relative elevations.
+Over the last few decades the excursions sector has registered the highest increase in terms of people taking part, especially in numbers joining organised groups which include individuals of all ages and social backgrounds.
+The greatest appeal of the Apuan Alps is the harsh landscape of its peaks, composed of carbonate rocks, which provided and may again provide incentives for further growth of ecotourism and geotourism.